-Local Facebook selling groups are taking over from eBay as the place to earn cash flogging unwanted stuff – and now, with 'Marketplace' launching on the Facebook app, it's even easier.
+Local Facebook selling groups are taking over from eBay as the place to earn cash flogging unwanted stuff – and now, with 'Marketplace' having launched on the Facebook app, it's even easier.
 The best bit is there are NO fees, so the profit's all yours.

 This is a crash course in how to earn £100s via Facebook Marketplace and selling groups.
 It tells you how to find the right local groups and get the best price, plus make sure you stay safe when selling.
 Also see our eBay Selling Tricks guide for more ways to flog unwanted stuff.